Restructuring and Redundancy

 The International Accounting Standards (IAS) Regulation places an obligation on European companies whose securities are admitted to trading on a regulated market in the EU to prepare their consolidated accounts, as of 1 January 2005, in conformity with IAS/IFRS (International Financial Reporting Standards) and Standing Interpretations Committee/International Financial Reporting Interpretations Reporting Committee (SIC/IFRIC) issued by the International Accounting Standards Board (IASB) and endorsed by the EU.

 Member states may permit or require this accounting framework to be applied to the consolidated accounts of companies whose securities are not admitted to trading on a regulated market in the EU and/or to annual (individual) accounts regardless of whether the company is admitted to trading on a regulated market in the EU.
-For a summary of the oral submissions please refer to Appendix H (The Appendix can be obtained upon your request).
+For a summary of the oral submissions please refer to Appendix H.

 2 NZLR 1079